What Types of Covid-19 Tests are Available and how do they Compare?

 - PCR testing – is the test method using a PCR (for those countries requiring it)?

 A COVID-19 test may be requested by an employer when a patient is returning to work or starting a new job.
-The type of test required can be antigen or antibody, but are more routinely requested as antigen tests, which tests for an active infection.
-As above, employers usually require evidence in the form of a test result certificate.
+The type of test required can be antigen or antibody, but are more routinely requested as antigen tests to test for an active infection.
+As above, employers usually require evidence in the form of a test result certificate, which Nomad will supply for a negative result.
+Find out more about Nomad screening & occupational health services.

 Identification of an Active Infection